• Voor 17 uur besteld, dezelfde dag verzonden!

 €11,95

-Mixed food specially formulated for dwarf hamsters (Roborovski, Russian) from the age of 13 months.
-This age-appropriate food mix for young dwarf hamsters is based on the food that animals eat in the wild.
+Compound food specially formulated for dwarf hamsters (Roborovski, Russian) from 13 months of age.
+This age-appropriate food mix for young dwarf hamsters is based on the diet animals would eat in the wild.

 Read more